Stochastic Observability and Filter Stability under Several Criteria: Introduction

 Suppose that an observer runs a non-linear filter assuming that the initial prior is $\nu$, when in reality the prior distribution is $\mu$.
 The observer receives the measurements and computes the filter $\pi_{n}^{\nu}$ for each $n$, but the measurement process is generated according to the true measure $\mu$.

-The question we are interested in is that of filter stability, namely, if we have two different initial probability measures $\mu$ and $\nu$, when do we have that the filter processes $\pi_{n}^{\mu}$ and $\pi_{n}^{\nu}$ merge in some appropriate sense as $n \to \infty$.
+The operational question for observability is that of \textit{filter stability}, namely, if we have two different initial probability measures $\mu$ and $\nu$, when do we have that the filter processes $\pi_{n}^{\mu}$ and $\pi_{n}^{\nu}$ merge in some appropriate sense as $n \to \infty$.
+In essence, when will our observations $Y_{n}$ be informative enough to correct our incorrect prior $\nu$ and result in an accurate conditional measure for the hidden state.

-The rest of the paper is organized as follows.
-Relevent literature is reviewed in Section \ref{lit_review} and compared with our new results in Section \ref{comparison}.
-Our main results are presented in Section \ref{main_res}.
-A number of examples of observable measurement channels are presented in Section \ref{examples}.
-Proof of the theorems are given in Section \ref{proof_sec}.
-Conclusions are drawn in Section \ref{conclusions}.
+In Section \ref{prelim} below, notations and definitions are presented.
+In Section \ref{main_res} we present our main results.
+We present a detailed literature review after the statement of our main results in Section \ref{lit_review}.
+Examples of observable systems are given in Section \ref{examples}.
+Proofs are provided in Section \ref{proof_sec}.